-There is also a stand alone water supply that to date has served the Pukaki Airport.
+There is also a stand alone water supply that serves the Pukaki Airport.
 It comprises a well, pumps and reticulation that provides to each section on a restricted basis.
-The Council will connect Pukaki Airport to the Twizel water supply in 2018/19, which will mean it will no longer remain a standalone supply.
 The asset registers are being updated to include this network.

 The following table list the resource consent associated with the Twizel Water Supply.